Fundamentals of Engineering (FE) and Fundamentals of Surveying (FS)

 Study – good preparation ensures success

 Reference handbooks (equations manuals): Reference books can be purchased or get a free download.
 If you want the most up-to-date FE/FS handbooks, they are available on the NCEES website and for purchase if you want a hardcopy that is not self-printed.
+You can also review the Pearson VUE computer-based testing demo.

 Taking the exam